 Just like the military, the mortgage industry uses plenty of acronyms.
 And if you’re a first-time home buyer who is unfamiliar with the lingo, it might sound like a foreign language.
 Fortunately, this list gives you insight into the top 11 you’ll really want to know going into any meeting with a mortgage lender.

-DTI (Debt-to-Income): This ratio is the percentage of your income that goes toward paying monthly debt — calculated by dividing your monthly debt obligations by your monthly gross income.
+What is DTI (Debt-to-Income)?: This ratio is the percentage of your income that goes toward paying monthly debt — calculated by dividing your monthly debt obligations by your monthly gross income.
 Lenders typically require DTIs below a specified level for you to qualify for a mortgage.
 Higher DTIs could mean you’ll pay more interest or you may not qualify for a loan.

-FRM (Fixed-Rate Mortgage): A fixed-rate mortgage has an interest rate that does not change during the term of your loan.
+What is a FRM (Fixed-Rate Mortgage)?: A fixed-rate mortgage has an interest rate that does not change during the term of your loan.
 This mortgage is popular with buyers who want stability in their monthly payments.

-LE (Loan Estimate): This is a federally required document you should receive from a lender within three days of submitting a complete loan application.
+What is LE (Loan Estimate)?: This is a federally required document you should receive from a lender within three days of submitting a complete loan application.
 It provides the details of your loan, and the estimates of the costs you will pay at closing.

-Loan Term (LT): The term indicates how long you’ll be making payments on the loan.
+What is Loan Term (LT)?: The term indicates how long you’ll be making payments on the loan.
 Two popular choices are 15- and 30-year mortgages.

-LOX (Letter of Explanation): These are short letters you may be asked to provide to a lender that explain questions that arise during underwriting, such as why your income has changed, your rental history, or any late payments on your credit report.
+What is LOX (Letter of Explanation)?: These are short letters you may be asked to provide to a lender that explain questions that arise during underwriting, such as why your income has changed, your rental history, or any late payments on your credit report.

-P&I (Principal and Interest): P&I is the portion of your monthly mortgage payment that goes toward paying off the money you borrowed to buy your home.
+What is P&I (Principal and Interest)?: P&I is the portion of your monthly mortgage payment that goes toward paying off the money you borrowed to buy your home.
 For most homeowners, P&I will make up the majority of your monthly mortgage payment.

-PITI (Principal, Interest, Taxes, and Insurance): Your total mortgage payment each month will usually include principal, interest, taxes and insurance if you escrow your taxes and insurance.
+What is PITI (Principal, Interest, Taxes, and Insurance)?: Your total mortgage payment each month will usually include principal, interest, taxes and insurance if you escrow your taxes and insurance.
 This monthly payment calculator can give you a more complete picture of the costs of homeownership.